metabase/metabase/docs/users-guide/expressions.md

 - Filter expressions are different in that they must return something that's true or false.
 E.g., you could write `[Subtotal] + [Tax] < 100`, but not just `[Subtotal] + [Tax]`.
 - You can use functions inside of the conditional portion of the `countif` and `sumif` aggregations, like so: `countif( round([Subtotal]) > 100 OR floor([Tax]) < 10 )`

+### Working with dates in filter expressions

+If you want to work with dates in your filter expressions, they'll need to follow the format, `"YYYY-MM-DD"` — i.e., four characters for the year, two for the month, and two for the day, enclosed in quotes and separated by dashes.

+Example:

+`between([Created At], "2020-01-01", "2020-03-31") OR [Received At] > "2019-12-25"`

+This would return rows where `Created At` is between January 1, 2020 and March 31, 2020, or where `Received At` is after December 25, 2019.

 ### List of all available functions for expressions